Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 Equinox

 Equinox gyms have a seriously swanky reputation.
-Established in New York in the early ’90s, they opened their first gym outside America in London in 2012.
+Established in New York in the early ’90s, the company opened its first gym outside America in London in 2012.
 Housed in an art deco building a moment from Kensington High Street station, everything about Equinox says high class, and that includes the monthly fees, which are in excess of £200.
 You’ll pay even more at the second branch, a super-personalised, super-fancy fitness club in St James’s.
 But you certainly get bang for your buck: there’s a boxing studio, a spin studio, a pilates studio, a spa, a packed class schedule, personal training and a swish members’ lounge.
-There are also chilled eucalyptus-scented towels and an abundance of Kiehl's products in the changing rooms.
+There are also chilled eucalyptus-scented towels and an abundance of Kiehl’s products in the changing rooms.
 Did we mention the complimentary laundry valet?
 If you can splash the cash, it’s the gym of dreams.

 Find Equinox in Kensington, St James’s and Bishopsgate.